A Proximal DC Algorithm for Sample Average Approximation of Chance Constrained Programming

 \section{Convergence and Iteration Complexity Analysis}

 In this section, we study the convergence properties of Algorithm \ref{alg-1}.
-Towards this end, we first show the subsequential convergence of the sequence $\{\bx^k\}$ generated by Algorithm \ref{alg-1} to a KKT point of Problem \eqref{CCP:sample-DC} under some constraint qualification.
-Second, we prove convergence of the entire sequence $\{\bx^k\}$ if in addition the K\L\ property holds for a specially designed potential function.
+Towards this end, we first show the subsequential convergence of the sequence $\{\bx^k\}$ generated by Algorithm \ref{alg-1} to a KKT point of Problem \eqref{CCP:sample-DC} under a constraint qualification.
+Second, we prove convergence of the entire sequence $\{\bx^k\}$ if in addition the K\L\ property holds for a tailor-designed potential function.
 Finally, we analyze the iteration complexity of Algorithm \ref{alg-1}.
-We point out that the proposed algorithm and its convergence in fact apply to Problem \eqref{CCP:sample-DC} with $G(x)$ and $H(x)$ being general convex functions defined on an open set that contains $\mathcal X$, which takes the form of general DC constrained DC programs.
+We point out that the proposed algorithm and its convergence apply to Problem \eqref{CCP:sample-DC} with $G(\cdot)$ and $H(\cdot)$ being general convex functions defined on an open set that contains $\mathcal X$, which takes the form of general DC constrained DC programs.
 An extension to multiple DC constraints will be discussed in \Cref{subsec:ext2}.

 Before we proceed, we introduce some further notation, assumptions, and definitions that will be used throughout this section.
 To begin, we specify the convex constraints in the set $\mX$ as follows:

 where $\ba_i \in \R^n$ and $b_i \in \R$ for all $i \in \mE$, $\omega_i:\R^n \rightarrow \R$ for all $i \in \mI$ are convex and continuously differentiable functions, and $\mE$ and $\mI$ are finite sets of indices.
 We denote the active set of the inequality constraints at $\bx \in \mX$ by